 kai "and" - and.
 Coordinative; "and as for the state I found myself in", Cassirer.

-en th/ sarki "even though [my] illness" - in the flesh [of me].
-This prepositional phrase is often treated as adverbial: concessive, "and though my condition ...", ESV, as NIV; reference / respect, "you did not recoil from me with regard the state I was in; causal, because of my state of health", cf. Zerwick.
+en th/ sarki "even though [my] illness" - [the trial of you] in the flesh [of me].
+This prepositional phrase is often treated as adverbial: concessive, "and though my condition ...", ESV, as NIV.
+Possibly expressing reference / respect, "you did not recoil from me with regard the state I was in", or causal, "because of my state of health", cf. Zerwick.

 uJmwn gen. "to you" - of you.
 Variant "to me", lit. "my temptation", is unlikely.
 Paul's illness was their test, ie., the genitive is adjectival, possessive, lit. "your test, but possibly verbal, objective.

-exouqenhsate (exouqenew) aor. "you did [not] treat [me] with contempt" - [of me] you did [not] despise, consider as nothing.
+exouqenhsate (exouqenew) aor. "you did [not] treat [me] with contempt" - despised, considered as nothing.
 The object is Paul himself, mou "me" being a genitive of direct object.
 "You didn't shrink from me", Phillips.

 oude exeptusate (ekputuw) aor. "[or] scorn" - [nor] spat out = loathed, disdained.
 Possibly "spit out" in the sense of "reject an argument", so "reject the gospel".
 "When I fell ill you did not despise me or reject my gospel", Bligh.